Web Hosting

 As businesses increasingly rely on cloud-based and SaaS applications, preventing data loss becomes increasingly important.

-However, many organisations don’t understand how data loss can occur and how to prevent it.
+However, many organisations don’t understand how data loss can occur or how to prevent it.
 There are many reasons why data loss occurs in cloud-based and SaaS applications.
 In order to prevent data loss, it is important to understand the causes and take steps to prevent them.

 In this article, we’ll cover the basics of data loss prevention in cloud-based and SaaS applications and provide some tips to help you protect your data.